What is Third-Party Risk Management?

 Let’s start with the basics.
 A “third party” is any vendor, service provider or partner that works with your business.
 They could provide software that you use to keep your employees productive, they could provide logistics and transportation for your organization or they could handle all your financial transactions.

-In any case, each third party will directly or indirectly affect your organization’s security in some way.
+In any case, each third-party relationship will directly or indirectly affect your organization’s security in some way.
 For example, if the third party handles some of your company data, a breach of that third party could result in the loss of your company data—even though you weren’t the one responsible for the breach initially.

-Third-party security risk management is a process designed to review third parties for their current security practices, their role in your organization, and their overall sustainability.
+Third-party security risk management, also known as vendor risk management, is a process designed to review third parties for their current security practices, their role in your organization, and their overall sustainability.

 Why Third Parties Present Security Risks